JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 A.	Identify the Official Bindings section.

 B.	Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
-This will fix a surprisingly annoying bug where the Index controllers constantly pickup your guns every time either hand comes anywhere near your waist where the guns are holstered.
-If you don't fix this with the "Grip Fix" bindings you will have to play the game while T-Posing to avoid wielding your guns when you really don't want to.
+This will fix a surprisingly annoying bug where the Index controllers constantly grab your guns every time either hand comes anywhere near your waist.

+It's seriously aweful..
+Always grabbing a gun when you let your hands rest by your side.
+If you don't fix this with the "Grip Fix" bindings you basically have to play the game while T-Posing the whole time.

 <img src="../assets/img/stormland-fix-grip-index-controllers.png" class="img-responsive" alt="SteamVR Controller Settings" width="1000">